 The first step is to determine what specific functionality is required.
 It is critical to be pragmatic and think about true needs versus nice-to-haves.
 Most marketing technology tools can help in some combination of three areas: automation, data management, and synchronizing activities.
 Where does your team need the most help?
 The next step is to understand all the options that are available within your budget parameters.
 Cast a broad net at first.
 Then narrow it down.
 This approach will ensure you find the right tool for your unique needs.

 The third and arguably most crucial step is to walk before you run.
 Don’t execute too many software implementations at the same time.
 It is also prudent to start with a less advanced software version and prove it out.
 Once you have maxed out the utility of the software, you can consider investing in a more sophisticated version.

 Lastly, your marketing technology is only as good as the internal resources that leverage it.
 It is critical to invest in the right internal resources to support the technology.
 A robust set of technology platforms, without the right people to leverage them, is a waste of money.

 Now that you have the tools to improve your marketing agility, get ready to dive into the final blog in this series.
 In the next article, you will learn how to increase your company’s learning agility and leverage it to accelerate growth.
-In the meantime, if you have questions or comments about this article or would like to discuss how to improve your company’s organizational agility, please give me a call or send me an email.
+In the meantime, if you have questions or comments about this article or would like to discuss how to improve your company’s organizational agility, please contact us.